Vardot/varbase_components/components/atoms/textarea/README.md

  * Theme override for a 'textarea' #type form element.
  *
  * Available variables
- * - wrapper_attributes: A list of HTML attributes for the wrapper element.
+ * - wrapper_attributes: HTML attributes for the wrapper element.
- * - attributes: A list of HTML attributes for the <textarea> element.
+ * - attributes: HTML attributes for the <textarea> element.
  * - resizable: An indicator for whether the textarea is resizable.
  * - required: An indicator for whether the textarea is required.
  * - value: The textarea content.